-A doctor will not formally diagnosis a person with a passive-aggressive personality because it is not a disorder.
-However, a doctor can identify a behavioral problem that requires treatment.
-He or she will ask questions about symptoms.
-These could include when they began and the affect they have on your life, work, and relationships.
+Passive-aggressive behavior isn’t a medical disorder, so a doctor can’t diagnose it.
+However, a trained mental health professional can help you identify a behavioral problem that requires treatment.
+They will ask questions about your symptoms and behaviors, including when they began and the effects they have on your life, work, and relationships.

-Assertiveness training can also help an individual with passive-aggressive personality.
-Assertiveness training courses teach you how to express your thoughts and concerns.
-This can help to reduce behavior caused by underlying anger and frustration.
+Assertiveness training can also help you manage passive-aggressive behavior.
+These courses teach you how to express your thoughts and concerns effectively.
+This can help to reduce negative behaviors caused by underlying anger and frustration.

 There are also some easy things you can do every day to eliminate your passive-aggressive behavior.
 These include: